Tetsuji Yamada, Ph.D.

-- “Behavioral Risk Reduction and Health Intervention for Adolescents,” Mindshare International Journal of Research and Development, August 2012, Vol.2, No.2, pp.1-12.
+- “Behavioral Risk Reduction and Health Intervention for Adolescents,” Mindshare: International Journal of Research and Development, 2012, Vol.3, No.1, pp.1-12.

 - “Acute Alcohol Detoxification Costs in Upper-middle Income: Western Balkans Health Care Setting,” Journal of Health Behavior and Public Health, December 2011, Vol.1, No.2, pp.1-7.

-- “Cost Analysis of Classroom-Based Health Education Curriculum on Preadolescent and Adolescent Pregnancy Prevention,” Journal of Children and Poverty, March 2011, Vol.17, No.1, pp.87-109.
+- “Estimating the Cost-Effectiveness of a Classroom-Based Abstinence and Pregnancy Avoidance Program Targeting Preadolescent Sexual Risk Behaviors,” Journal of Children and Poverty, March 2011, Vol.17, No.1, pp.87-109.

 - “Improving Children’s Healthcare through State Health Insurance Programs: An Emerging Need,” Health Policy, January 2011, Vol.99, No.1, pp.72-82.